 Since there are no heat sources or sinks in the interior ocean, the observed deep bias cannot develop in-situ.
 The ocean model also does not apply geothermal heating as lower boundary condition (e.g., Adcroft et al., 2001; Downes et al., 2016).
-Further-

-25 more, since there is no sizable cold (fresh) bias above 1000 m, it cannot be entirely explained by a vertical redistribution of heat (salt).
+Furthermore, since there is no sizable cold (fresh) bias above 1000 m, it cannot be entirely explained by a vertical redistribution of heat (salt).
 Instead, the surface has to be a major origin of the simulated deep ocean warming, and improvements in the deep ocean hydrography with higher resolution should be caused by improved surface fields.

 Focusing on the SST bias in the last 30 years of the REF, MR0, and HR preindustrial simulations (years 71-100) in detail (Fig. 7), systematic differences between the simulations are evident (for the discussion of LR and MR, see Appendix A).
-The

-30 surface is consistently colder than PHC in all simulations, which is expected, since pre-industrial (PI) runs are compared with a climatology representing present-day conditions.
-However, in the whole Labrador Sea, REF, MR0, and HR are on the warmer side for years 71-100.
-When overlaying their SST bias with simulated surface isopycnals (gray and black contours in Fig. 7b-d), which represent the mapping to the deep ocean in 600-1000 m depth (see details in the sections below), it is
+The surface is consistently colder than PHC in all simulations, which is expected, since pre-industrial (PI) runs are compared with a

+30 climatology representing present-day conditions.
+However, in the whole Labrador Sea, REF, MRO, and HR are on the warmer side for years 71-100.
+When overlaying their SST bias with simulated surface isopycnals (gray and black contours in Fig. 7b- d), which represent the mapping to the deep ocean in 600-1000 m depth (see details in the sections below), it is evident that warm SSTs over these critical regions are systematically reduced when going to the higher resolutions (Fig. 7b-d).
+Consistent a)